marcoevang/camilladsp-setrate/README.md

 - `--syslog`    redirects log messages to _syslog_ (otherwise messages are sent to standard error)

 Usually the process starts as a service at boot.
 You can edit the file `camilladsp-setrate.service` to set the desired options.
-After modifications to the service file run the following commands:
+After modifications to the service file you have to make the `udev` daemon reload the rules:
 ```
 sudo systemctl daemon-reload
 sudo restart camilladsp-setrate